 Practically every main character in Mystery Men uses an unusual weapon.
 Examples include thrown forks, a shovel, a possessed bowling ball, and flatulence.
 The film also includes a weapon designer who only creates improbable nonlethal weapons.

 TRON.
 Sole weapon: glowy Frisbee.
-That the user could control its flightpath.
-And that could chop other characters in half, even split heads (though all we saw were jewel-like bits coming out of the helmet when this happened.
+With a controllable flightpath.
+Which could chop other characters in half or even split heads (though all we saw were jewel-like bits coming out of the helmet when this happened).

 Anton Chigurh of No Country for Old Men has a cattle bolt gun, which uses compressed air to shoot out a retractable metal rod.
 He apparently uses it because it's good for blowing out locks, and not many people can tell it's a weapon.

 Pam Grier as blaxploitation hero Foxy Brown: "I've got a black belt in barstools!"